The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 Further guidance on using animal by-products to make pet food can found on the GOV.UK website.

-Since 30 June 2018 there has been a statutory fee associated with obtaining APHA approval.
+There is a statutory fee for obtaining APHA approval.

 Pet food must be labelled with both the general mandatory labelling requirements and specific mandatory labelling requirements as required by EU Regulation (EC) No 767/2009 on the placing on the market and use of feed.